Simple Guide on Must be True and Must be False Questions

 2. Explanation: This may or may not be true, but it’s irrelevant to the argument made in the passage about the importance of fruits and vegetables for obtaining vitamins and minerals.

-6. Overgeneralizations: Choices that generalize beyond what’s stated or implied in the passage. some text
+6. Overgeneralizations: Choices that generalize beyond what’s stated or implied in the passage.

 1. Trap Answer: "A balanced diet should include only fruits and vegetables."